gabriellopes00/buzzl/README.md

 ## Building and running 🛠

 To run this project locally, you will have to install Nodejs and PostgreSQL on the machine, or run everything with Docker.
 Before run the project, go to **_.env.example_** file, on project root, and rename it to **_.env_**, filling all the properties in the file with your information.
-Public and private keys must be generated with the commands below, and pasted in ._.env_ file, with `\n` after each line.
+Public and private keys must be generated with the commands below, and pasted in ._.env_ file, with `\n` and no spaces after each line.

 ###### Cloning Repository